 declaration.
 If only_body is

-False, a complete procedure will be generated
+False, a complete procedure is generated if

-if there is any kill action supplied, and just a SELECT statement
+there is any kill action supplied, and just a SELECT statement if

-if it is a plain search.
+it is a plain search.

 SQL code for executing the operation specified by the options.

 Execute the search on each of the connections supplied.
 If